 In the UK, up to 75% of the salt we consume is found in processed food and food eaten out of the home21.
 According to the latest figures from the UK National Diet & Nutrition Survey (NDNS), the biggest contributors of salt in the diet are bread, cheese and meat products like bacon.
 This is similar for Europe, with a large proportion of salt intake coming from foods that don’t necessarily taste salty such as potato products and tinned produce22.

 It is widely accepted one of the most effective ways to reduce sodium intake at a population level is through lowering the sodium content of foods that are consumed frequently.
 Engaging industry on a voluntary basis to reformulate products high in salt is a key strategy to achieve this10.
 Many countries have established voluntary industry-led initiatives with category-specific salt targets for a wide range of food products.
-For example, the FDA plans to publish voluntary sodium reduction targets for different food categories by mid-2022.

 From a public health perspective, voluntary industry initiatives can be more effective, as they may be more achievable than government measures which can be hampered by pressure from interest groups, political gridlock, and bureaucratic inertia.
 They may also achieve public health objectives quicker, more efficiently and less intrusively than governmental regulation.
 From an industry perspective, there are many positives with engaging in nutritional improvement of products, such as public health responsibility, creating positive publicity for the brand, goodwill among stakeholders and preventing binding government regulation and fiscal measures.
 Product reformulation has large potential effects on the quality of the diet and has the potential to improve population health22.
 One primary hurdle is that reformulation can alter the sensory attributes of food products and influence consumer liking.
 However, there is evidence that consumers do not detect gradual decreases in the salt content of foods when slowly reduced over time23.